zdharma-continuum/zinit/README.md

 Zplugin gives **reports** from plugin load.
-Plugins are no longer black boxes, report will tell what aliases, functions, bindkeys, Zle widgets, zstyles, completions, `PATH` and `FPATH` elements a plugin has set up.
+Plugins are no longer black boxes, report will tell what aliases, functions, bindkeys, Zle widgets, zstyles, completions, variables, `PATH` and `FPATH` elements a plugin has set up.
 Supported is **unloading** of plugin and ability to list, uninstall, reinstall and selectively disable, enable plugin's completions.
 The system doesn't use `$FPATH`, it's kept clean!